-Why is Lingerie So Expensive?
-Part 2: Creation
+Why is Quality Lingerie So Expensive?: Design and Creation

-The bra you’re trying on feels like it’s made for you: nothing cuts into your figure, everything is perfectly held in place… But it’s so expensive!
+The bra you’re trying on feels like it’s made for you.
+Nothing cuts into your figure, everything is perfectly held in place.
+But it’s so expensive!
 How can such a tiny piece of clothing cost so much?
-This is the second of a three-part series on why high-end lingerie costs what it does, from materials to construction to indirect costs you might not think about when buying that beautiful bra or panty.
-This month, let’s talk about creation costs: what it takes to actually put together a piece of fine lingerie.
+This is the second of a 3-part series discussing why quality lingerie costs what it does – from materials to construction to indirect costs you may not think about when buying a bra or panty.
+This month, let’s talk about the costs of creation, i.e. what it takes to put together a piece of fine lingerie.

-Grading is the industry term for scaling a pattern into different sizes, and each size that is created costs extra.
-Bras that are made with cup sizes in mind are more difficult to grade than, for instance, a t-shirt.
-Larger breasts sit differently than smaller ones, and even for labels that make a small range of sizes, one style has to look as good on a 32B as it does on a 34D.
+Grading is the industry term for scaling a pattern into different sizes, and each size created costs extra.
+Bras made with cup sizes in mind are more difficult to grade than, say, a t-shirt.
+Larger breasts sit differently on the body than smaller ones, and even for labels that make a small range of sizes, a bra has to look as good on a 32B as it does on a 34D.
 Patterns that are difficult to grade naturally cost more.

-Samples are the “test garments” that are shown to buyers, worn on the runway, and shot for photo campaigns.
-They’re sewn individually so they’re expensive to produce, and embellishments like embroidery that might be done using machine are sometimes done by hand for samples.
+Samples are the “test garments” shown to buyers, worn on the runway, and used for photo campaigns.
+They’re sewn individually so they’re expensive to produce, and embellishments like embroidery that might be done using a machine are sometimes done by hand for samples.
 They can end up costing more to make than the final marked-up retail price of a garment!
 The cost of samples must be made back in the final cost of the garment.

-After all the pre-production costs are paid for and orders are placed, the fabrics are cut.
-For fine lingerie, this means lots of tiny pieces in slippery, delicate fabrics like silk, power mesh and lace that need to be handled carefully.
-I talked more about the machinery typically used for fabric cutting in my tour of the [Lola Haze factory in New York], but if the label is doing a very small run (as is often the case with indie labels), the fabrics for all garments could be cut by hand with scissors.
+After all the pre-production costs are paid and orders are placed, the fabrics are cut.
+For fine lingerie, this means lots of tiny pieces in slippery, delicate fabrics like silk, power mesh and lace that all need to be handled carefully.
+I talked more about the machinery typically used for fabric cutting in my tour of the Lola Haze factory in New York, but if the label is doing a very small run (as is often the case with indie labels), the fabrics for all garments might be cut by hand with scissors.

-Embroidery that is engineered to fit the shape of a piece of lingerie can be exquisite.
-Hand embroidery, even when outsourced to less expensive locations with many skilled embroiderers like India, is incredibly costly and time-consuming, but looks so beautiful and allows the designer to utilize very fine metallic and silk threads that might get ripped up in a machine.
+Embroidery engineered to fit the shape of lingerie can be exquisite.
+Hand embroidery, even when outsourced to less expensive locations with many skilled embroiderers like India, is still incredibly costly and time-consuming.
+However, hand embroidery also allows the designer to use very fine metallic and silk threads that might get ripped to pieces in a machine.
 Machine embroidery is less expensive, but still requires someone who can program and operate the machine.

 Appliqued lace is one of the most gorgeous details of fine lingerie.
-It requires detailed cutting, placing, and stitching, so it’s incredibly expensive.
-This article by Karolina goes into detail on how it’s sewn, and showcases some beautiful examples.
+The technique requires detailed cutting, placing, and stitching, which makes it incredibly expensive.
+This article by Karolina goes into detail on how lace is applique is sewn and shows some beautiful examples.

 Beading and embellishments

-Although there are machines that can do amazing beading that looks hand-worked, those machines are very expensive and require special skills to operate.
-A lot of beading and sequin work is still done entirely by hand.
-Likewise, details that have to be hand-sewn like tiny bows, crystals, tassels, and some closures take time and money.
+Although some machines can do amazing beading that still looks hand-worked, these machines are very expensive and require special skills to operate.
+Much beading and sequin work is still done entirely by hand.
+Likewise, details that have to be hand-sewn – like tiny bows, crystals and tassels – take time and money.

 Hangers, tags and packaging

-Finally, before a piece of lingerie is sent to a retailer, it must be individually folded or hung on a hanger, then tagged and bagged.
-This happens on all production runs, whether a company is making 50 or 5,000 panties, and the cost of the tags, bags, hangers and workers must be accounted for in the final price of the garment.
+Finally, before a piece of lingerie is sent to the retailer, it must be individually folded or hung, then tagged and bagged.
+This happens on all production runs, whether a company is making 50 or 5,000 panties.
+The cost of tags, bags, hangers and workers must be accounted for in the final price of the garment.

 Even though you might not think about the efforts of all the people involved in these processes, your lingerie wouldn’t exist without them.
 The final post in this series next month will talk about the aspects of running a lingerie line that add to the cost of your lingerie, but keep your favorite lingerie brands in business!
 Are there any aspects of the creation process that surprised you?